t0m1ab/alphazero/README.md

 python game_ui.py
 ```

 Change code in `game_ui.py` to modify the machine player and/or the game settings.
+The state of the board will be automatically saved as a PNG file in `outputs/` and overwrite itself after each move.

 ### 2.2 - Compare machine players